 Institutional PRS investors have called for additional measures to increase the attractiveness of investing in the sector.
 These range from reducing the requirements to provide affordable housing requirements in planning obligations, improving access to and affordability of land and a stable regulatory framework within which to operate.

 The 2015 Conservative Government has rolled the Build to Rent fund up into a larger, non-PRS specific Home Building Fund.
-Early policy decisions indicate that the current Government may not be pursuing institutional investment in the sector with the same enthusiasm as the previous Government.
+In its 2017 house white paper, the Government proposed a number of planning changes to increase the viability of purpose built rental developments (build-to-rent).

 Despite the 2010 Government’s interest in increasing institutional investment, the majority of PRS properties in England are currently built, acquired and managed by individual, buy-to-let landlords.
 This briefing also sets out the Government’s response to policy proposals from smaller landlords to help them boost the national supply of private rented housing, such as reform of Capital Gains Tax and Value Added Tax.